Louis Breunig: Career

 After playing youth football with SV Theilheim, Würzburger FV, Greuther Fürth and Würzburger Kickers, Breunig signed a professional contract with Würzburg in April 2021.
 He made his debut on 29 August 2021, starting in a 1–1 draw with 1.
 FC Saarbrücken.

 On 12 June 2022, Breunig joined 1.
 FC Nürnberg.
+On 27 June 2023, Breunig was loaned by Jahn Regensburg.

+On 19 June 2024, Regensburg made the transfer permanent and signed a three-year contract with Breunig.

+On 11 July 2025, Breunig moved to Eintracht Braunschweig on a three-season deal.

 Personal life

 He is the younger brother of SC Freiburg II player Maximilian Breunig.